NvdB31/nuxt-editable/README.md

 npm install --save-dev nuxt-editable
 ```

-2. Add `nuxt-editable` to the `modules` section of `nuxt.config.ts`
+Now, add `nuxt-editable` to the `modules` section of `nuxt.config.ts`

 ```js
 export default defineNuxtConfig({
   modules: ['nuxt-editable'],
 });
 ```

-3. Configure your schemes
+### 3. Configure your collection schemes
-In Nuxt Editable works by defining a scheme for your all the data entities you want to edit.
-Here's an example:
+Nuxt Editable requires a scheme to know what you data looks like.
+It uses this to render the tables and form fields.
+Here's an example for `Posts` collection:

 ```js
 posts: {